r-valle/project0/README.md

 - variables.css: Common css variables generated using Sass
 - variables.scss: Common sass variables
 - .gitignore: List of file extensions we don't want to upload to Github
+- img/countries: Some PNG flags of some countries
 - img/footballers: The photos of the footballers
 - img/gallery: The photos of the image gallery
 - img/parallax: The photos for the parallax's background